Meaningful engagement: Enhancing inclusive participation in UNHCR work

 Gender Equality

-Experiences from (multi-)country operations covered in the 2022 AGD-Report
+Experiences from country operations covered in the 2023 AGD-Report

-The AGD accountability report 2022 includes examples of implementing the AGD policy across UNHCR operations.
+The AGD Accountability Report 2023 includes examples of implementing UNHCR AGD policy across UNHCR operations, Regional Bureaux, Divisions, and Entities.
 Read the full report to discover these examples.

 Further Resources on Age, Gender and Diversity from UNHCR